batcholi/XenonCode/README.md

 ```

 ## Timer functions
-Timer functions are executed at a specified interval or frequency, but at most Once per clock cycle.
+Timer functions are executed at a specified interval or frequency, but at most once per clock cycle.
 We can either specify an `interval` as in every N seconds or a `frequency` as in N times per second.
 Timer functions cannot be called by the user.
 They can only be defined, and the device will automatically call them at their appropriate time.
 ```